JarontheGreat/UpdatedPolicies/staff-policies/trusted-appointment-process.md

 &nbsp;&nbsp;&nbsp;&nbsp;c) be of good standing in the community.

 2\.
-Any staff member can nominate an eligible player for the Trusted role.
+Any staff member can nominate an eligible player for the Trusted role with existing Trusted members usually being consulted to bring a consensus.

 3\.
 It will be up to the admins to make a judgement on the nominated player's fitness for the role.